Important Rider Info

 Santa Fe is at 7,000 feet.
 That is a mile and a half above sea level!
 If you live at sea level or a significantly lower elevation, please allow a couple of days, if possible, for your body to adjust to the high altitude.
 Also, in the fall we can have 40 degree temperature swings from the early morning to mid-afternoon.
 Our humidity level is also very low, which is why we have the beautiful blue skies.
 But visitors need to drink more water than usual to stay hydrated.

-Sundance Images is the official photographer of the Santa Fe Century.
+Travis McWhorter and his company are the official photographer of the Santa Fe Century 2023.
 Click here for more information about Rider Photos.